For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What many don't know is that, although the increase in tuition fees means you'll graduate with more debt, you'll actually pay back less each month than students did previously.
 This is because how much you repay each month depends on how much you earn, not how much you owe.

-For example, if you're from England and went to uni after 2012 and you're earning £29,295 (so £2,000 above the £27,295 threshold), you'll repay 9% of that £2,000 (£180) over the course of the year.
+For example, if you're from Wales and went to uni after 2012 and you're earning £29,295 (so £2,000 above the £27,295 threshold), you'll repay 9% of that £2,000 (£180) over the course of the year.
 This works out at just £15 a month.

 Obviously, if you're lucky enough to get a high-paid job when you leave uni, you'll repay more.
-If you're earning £36,295 annually, you'll pay 9% of £9,000 (the difference between your salary and the £27,295 threshold).
+If you're earning £36,295 annually and have a Plan 2 loan, you'll pay 9% of £9,000 (the difference between your salary and the £27,295 threshold).
 This is £810 a year, or £67.50 a month.

 Our guide to Student Loan repayment covers everything you need to know.